 How to clean your microscope and specimen slides

-We teamed up with imaging experts Olympus to bring you this guide to microscope maintenance: essential cleaning and maintenance tips for your laboratory microscopes and specimen slides, to ensure that you get the most out of your instruments.
+We teamed up with imaging experts Evident (Olympus) to bring you this guide to microscope maintenance: essential cleaning and maintenance tips for your laboratory microscopes and specimen slides, to ensure that you get the most out of your instruments.

 Keeping your microscope, its optical system and specimen slides clean is crucial for ensuring good image quality, proper optical performance and reducing the risk of sample contamination.

 Dirt or dust on optical glasses might be seen during observations: reducing image quality and causing areas of fog or shade.
 Left unchecked, dust spots on lenses, prisms, and filters can become difficult to remove and even start to mould.